omaradel193/K8S_Todo_App/README.md

-# 📝 Todo App - Kubernetes Deployment
+# 📝 Todo App - Overview

 This repository contains Kubernetes manifests to deploy a **Todo App** with a **MySQL database**.
 The application is exposed using **Ingress**, scaled with **HPA**, and secured using **Secrets**.